MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/auth/android-xal.md

 ## Setting up the project

-**TODO** gives instructions on how to set up a Visual Studio project for XAL development.
+[Xbox Authentication Library (XAL) overview](xal-overview.md#integrate-xal-into-visual-studio) gives instructions on how to set up a Visual Studio project for XAL development.
 The present section carries the specific instructions for setting up a Xal project for Android development.

 > [!TIP]